3scale-labs/3scale_ws_api_for_dotnet/README.md

 To test the plugin with your real data:

 - Open up the [ConsoleDemo](https://github.com/3scale/3scale_ws_api_for_dotnet/tree/master/src/ConsoleDemo) project
-- Edit Main function in [Program](https://github.com/3scale/3scale_ws_api_for_dotnet/blob/master/src/ConsoleDemo/Program.cs) with your provider key and app id.
+- Edit Main function in [Program](https://github.com/3scale/3scale_ws_api_for_dotnet/blob/master/src/ConsoleDemo/Program.cs) with your provider key and app id (or user_key if you are using that instead.)
 - Run Program.cs

 Legal